Classes.JPG

 About the Work

 We meet each person exactly where they are, right now, regardless of training or experience.
 This allows for rapid growth and shifts, both personally and artistically, in any student willing to commit and take the risk.
-In the work, the performer can transform so as to become unrecognizable.

 Students have the visceral experience of becoming and feeling free in unexpected ways, accessing parts of themselves with which they usually don't have contact.
 The body, not the mind, makes key discoveries to free the artist up quickly, reliably, and deeply.
 Through improvisations, text and written scenarios, the work delivers ground-shifting discoveries and a capacity for inner character transformation not taught by American techniques.